shinichi62/ttt/Carthage/Checkouts/Material/Sources/Frameworks/Motion/README.md

 * [Photos Sample](https://github.com/CosmicMind/Samples/tree/master/Projects/Programmatic/Photos)

-### Who is this for?
+### Who is Motion for?

 Motion is designed for beginner to expert developers.
 For beginners, you will be exposed to very powerful APIs that would take time and experience to develop on your own, and experts will appreciate the time saved by using Motion.

 ### What you will learn

 You will learn how to use Motion with a general introduction to fundamental concepts and easy to use code snippets.

 # Transitions